dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 Typically, it makes sense to use [`@key`][5] whenever a list is rendered (for example, in a [foreach](/dotnet/csharp/language-reference/keywords/foreach-in) block) and a suitable value exists to define the [`@key`][5].

-You can also use [`@key`][5] to preserve an element or component subtree when an object doesn't change, as the following examples show.
+Use [`@key`][5] to preserve an element or component subtree when an object doesn't change, as the following examples show.

 Example 1: